Suggestion hypnotherapy

 Clinical hypnotherapy is the use of hypnosis and other techniques to treat a variety of medical and psychological issues.
 It is an integrative field of study, meaning that it is formed of different elements from a range of therapies.
 These can include cognitive psychology, behavioural psychology, EMDR and NLP.

-According to the London College of Clinical Hypnosis, “the whole object of clinical hypnosis is to take back control that has been lost and which has, therefore, resulted in the symptom or problem”.
-You can learn more about hypnotherapy and the areas it is thought to help with, in our hypnotherapy areas page.
+According to the London College of Clinical Hypnosis, “The whole object of clinical hypnosis is to take back control that has been lost and which has, therefore, resulted in the symptom or problem”.

 How to find a hypnotherapist